kbaseapps/StaticNarrative/README.md

 After making any additional changes to this repo, run `kb-sdk test` again to verify that everything still works.

+# Deployment

+This is deployed as all other KBase dynamic services, with a hitch.
+This needs an extra configured directory mount to put the generated static narratives.
+This is set internally to the module in `deploy.cfg` as `static-file-root`, but must be mounted in the running service externally.

+As of 11/7/2019, we use Rancher to handle this process.
+The setup is done in the following steps.
+1. Deploy the service (it might need to be prodded to start up a container, run `status` if needed).
+2. Log in to Rancher on the environment to manage.
+3. Scroll down to the `staticnarrative` entry and click the `+`
+4. Figure out what's the active service, click on the link to it to go to the service page.
+5. Click the `Upgrade` icon in the upper right corner.
+6. Go to the `Volumes` tab, hit the `+ Add Volume` button, and put in this line: `/data/static_narratives:/kb/module/work/nginx`.
+Note that the second part of that is the entry for `static-file-root` in `deploy.cfg`.
+7. Go over to the `Scheduling` tab, and add a rule: The host `must` have a `host label` of `kbasetype` = `core`, so it'll get deployed on the right node.
+8. Hit the `Upgrade` button, and it should restart and be connected.

+This will all become outdated (and removed) once the Service Wizard gets updated to do this as part of its service startup process.
+But right now it needs to be done by hand.

 # Help

 You may find the answers to your questions in our [FAQ](https://kbase.github.io/kb_sdk_docs/references/questions_and_answers.html) or [Troubleshooting Guide](https://kbase.github.io/kb_sdk_docs/references/troubleshooting.html).